backupbrew/switchbrew/USB services.md

 The following is the default `lsusb -v {...}` output when the usbds service wasn't used.

-The endpoints are configured using [\#GetDsEndpoint](#GetDsEndpoint "wikilink"), the total number of endpoints is the number of open [\#IDsEndpoint](#IDsEndpoint "wikilink") sessions. bInterfaceNumber is {0-based index for the enabled [\#IDsInterface](#IDsInterface "wikilink") session.} Some of the interface fields are configured using [\#GetDsInterface](#GetDsInterface "wikilink").
+pre-5.0.0: The endpoints are configured using [\#GetDsEndpoint](#GetDsEndpoint "wikilink"), the total number of endpoints is the number of open [\#IDsEndpoint](#IDsEndpoint "wikilink") sessions. bInterfaceNumber is {0-based index for the enabled [\#IDsInterface](#IDsInterface "wikilink") session.} Some of the interface fields are configured using [\#GetDsInterface](#GetDsInterface "wikilink").

-Additional descriptors for use with interfaces and endpoints can't be configured with usbds, even though the former is used for the default HID interface.
-This seems to be the main(?) restriction with using usbds for Switch-as-arbitrary-devices.
-The device class fields can't be configured, interface class fields are set instead.

 When usbds is in use where [\#SetVidPidBcd](#SetVidPidBcd "wikilink") wasn't used, the VID/PID is 057e:3000.